 The Journal Barn

-A subscription to Barn comprises 4 issues per year and costs NOK 400 (2017).
-Students: NOK 360.
-Single issues can be ordered by indicating the number and year.
+The Journal Barn is now available in Open Access.
+Single issues of journals from 2017 and older can be ordered by indicating the number and year.
 Single issue prices vary.

 - Notes for contributors

 - Contents in back issues (site under construction)

 The quarterly journal Barn is a well-established Nordic peer reviewed journal which came out for the first time in 1983.
 Barn has an interdisciplinary profile, and presents articles within various academic disciplines such as: sociology, anthropology, cultural studies, pedagogy, geography, architecture, philosophy etc. Articles in Barn are published primarily in one of the three Scandinavian languages.

 Among the many special issues published over the years are issues on children's rights, children in the local society, children and philosophy, children and cultural meetings, children and childhood in history, children and poverty, digital media in the everyday life of children and young people, children and parent support in the Nordic countries.